YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 $ vi config/group_vars/k8s-cluster.yml
 ```

 The default behavior of DeepOps is to setup an NFS server on the first kube-master node.
 This temporary NFS server is used by the nfs-client-provisioner which is installed as the default StorageClass of a standard DeepOps deployment.
-You can also follow instructions to install NFS Server.[TODO]HyperLink.

 To use an existing nfs server server update the k8s_nfs_server and k8s_nfs_export_path variables in config/group_vars/k8s-cluster.yml and set the k8s_deploy_nfs_server to false in config/group_vars/k8s-cluster.yml.